What is the Wellbeing Service?

 Who is it for?

-Anyone aged 18+ who is based in Bradford, Airedale, Wharfedale or Craven and feels in need of support.
-You do not need a formal diagnosis or referral to access the Wellbeing Service and there is no cost for any of the groups.
+Anyone aged 18+ who lives in Bradford, Airedale, Wharfedale or Craven and feels in need of support.
+You don’t need a formal diagnosis or referral to access the Wellbeing Service and there is no cost for any of the groups.

 How do I access the Wellbeing Service?